A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, and Steve Huxmann.

 I: Yes, I would to hear that, yes.

 N1: You guys start…

-N2: Ok, so Lapham school…closed for ten years.
+N2: Ok, so Lapham School…closed for ten years.

 N2: And our oldest son went to Lapham School for Kindergarten, 1st, and 2nd grade.
 And then— the school closed.
 And so, all of the—Tenney neighborhood kids… had to move over to Marquette School.
 And people were not real happy about that [LAUGHS] at all.
-But we decided, the first year that they went over to Marquette, we thought, well we weren’t happy about the fact that they’d been there all year, we’re do something fun at the end of the year.
+But we decided, the first year that they went over to Marquette, we thought, well we weren’t happy about the fact that they’d been there all year, we’d do something fun at the end of the year.
 So, we decided to meet—neighborhood people—here at the Yahara River, and get into canoes, and we just had an inflatable rowboat at the time.
 And so, we met early in the morning, and took our kids down the river to Marquette School on the last day of school.
 And then they climbed up the rocks, and went into the school.
 And then we went out for donuts, we went out to Ovens of Brittany or somewhere for snacks…

 N1: Yeah… Yeah… Jean and Steve set this all up.
-And they that uh, inflatable, uh raft, rowboat, whatever.
+And they had that uh, inflatable, uh raft, rowboat, whatever.

 N2 [INTERUPTING]: Yeah… [UNSURE OF BRAND] Raft.

 N1: And then uh, I had uh, an aluminum canoe,

 N1: And uh, I took my daughter, Megan.
 And, I think Ben maybe was, he was pretty little, but he probably was there [ASKING N2].
 Was Jeffery along?